California won't immediately list Joshua tree as threatened - KESQ

 It’s unknown how many Joshua trees exist in the state, but it could be anywhere from 4.8 million to 9.8 million, said Jeb McKay Bjerke, of the Department of Fish & Wildlife.

-California has set a requirement that 100% of its electricity be produced from non-carbon sources by 2045.

-San Bernardino County, which includes Joshua Tree National Park, recently increased the penalties for illegally removing Joshua trees — a $20,000 fine and six months in jail on the third offense.
-The county is a prime location for solar development.
+San Bernardino County, where many Joshua trees grow, is also a prime location for solar development.
+The county recently increased the penalties for illegally removing Joshua trees — a $20,000 fine and six months in jail on the third offense.

-But numerous other speakers argued the state has no time to waste in listing the species as threatened as the state faces warmer temperatures and more extreme droughts and fires, all of which can hurt the trees.
-Kelly Herbinson, executive director of the Mojave Desert Land Trust, said Joshua trees are a “keystone” species of the desert, with other species reliant on its survival.

-“Climate change is a threat we haven’t had to deal with yet and I get that we’re struggling to figure out the best path forward, but it’s happening and it’s happening now,” she told the commission.
+Some of the Joshua tree growth areas that show the most promise for surviving despite the effects of climate change are on private land, said Cummings, of the Center for Biological Diversity.

+Joshua trees already are not reproducing as fast as they once did and some research shows that by the middle of next decade it will be very hard for some young Joshua trees to survive, he said.
+Listing the species as threatened would help create plans for protecting them in key areas.